polkadot-developers/substrate-developer-hub.github.io/docs/getting-started/using-the-substrate-scripts.md

 ---
-title: "Using the Substrate node and module setup scripts"
+title: "Using the Substrate Scripts"
 ---

 The [`substrate-up`](https://github.com/paritytech/substrate-up) scripts allow you to set up ready-to-hack Substrate nodes or runtime modules.